jsdoc/jsdoc.github.io/content/en/tags-mixes.md

 ```
 {% endexample %}

-Now we add a FormButton class and call a "mix" function that mixes all of the Eventful functions
+Now we add a `FormButton` class and call a `mix` function that mixes all of the Eventful functions
-into FormButton, so that FormButton can also fire events and have listeners.
-We use the @mixes tag
+into `FormButton`, so that `FormButton` can also fire events and have listeners.
+We use the `@mixes` tag
-to indicate that FormButton mixes the Eventful functions.
+to indicate that `FormButton` mixes the `Eventful` functions.

 {% example "Using the @mixes tag" %}